- Makita and Milwaukee: What’s the difference?

 If you’re looking for something quiet, Makita grinders emit minimal noise and vibration thanks to their split capacitor motors.

-Milwaukee also manufactures several different grinders.
+Milwaukee, likewise, manufactures several different grinders.
 Many do not include batteries, chargers, or discs, so if you’re looking for something cost-effective, a Makita model may be best for you.

 Have a read my 8 inch bench grinder reviews.